djgroen/flee/doc/FleeCSVTutorial.md

 </table>

-* After identifying conflict location and producing **location.csv** fill the last column of population for conflict locations.
+* After identifying conflict location and producing **locations.csv** fill the last column of population for conflict locations.
 Population distributions can be obtained from https://www.citypopulation.de or other sources.

-* Identify destination locations i.e. camps from [UNHCR database](http://data2.unhcr.org/en/situations) and add the information to **location.csv**
+* Identify destination locations i.e. camps from [UNHCR database](http://data2.unhcr.org/en/situations) and add the information to **locations.csv**

-**location.csv**
+**locations.csv**
 <table>
   <tr>
     <td>name</td>